Snead State Campus Crime Log

 Security Contacts

-Certainly, in any emergency, call 911 and notify a staff member as soon as possible.
-Snead State Community College Office of Security should be contacted as soon as possible also, by calling 256-840-4167 (office), 256-264-5060 (cell).
+Certainly, in any emergency, call 911 and notify a staff member or supervisor as soon as possible.
+Snead State Community College Office of Security may be contacted as soon as possible also, by calling 256-840-4167 (office), 256-264-5060 (cell).

 In response to a fire, medical emergency, or any immediate threatening emergency, please call 911 and explain your location and the events you are calling to report.
 Be as specific as possible and notify the Office of Security as soon as possible at one of the numbers listed above.

 Students and other persons on campus may also notify any Snead State Community College employee of an event which should be reported.
-Every staff/faculty member at Snead State Community College as employees and representatives of the College, may be responsible at any time to respond in some manner to an emergency situation.
+Every staff/faculty member at Snead State Community College are representatives of the College, and may be responsible at any time to respond in some manner to an emergency situation.
 Such responses may be required to protect the College, its students, and its property.
 Again, to report an emergency situation, please call 911, and notify the Office of Security as soon as possible by calling 256-264-5060.
 For all emergencies, call 911 first.

 Need more information?